schnoodledao/contracts/README.md

 1. Perform a [contract interaction](#contract-interaction) with `ProxyAdmin` to call `upgrade` using `proxy` and `implementation` parameters outputted in step 1.

 ## Contract Interaction
-Contract interaction is via either 1) multisig using `SchnoodleGovernance`, or 2) DAO using SafeSnap, depending on the owner of the contract.
-This may be set during deployment or by calling `transferOwnership` on the contract.
+Contract interaction is via either 1) multisig (SafeSnap optional) if `SchnoodleGovernance` is the contract owner, or 2) SafeSnap (DAO) directly if the Gnosis Safe address is the contract owner.
+The contract owner may be set during deployment or by calling `transferOwnership` on the contract.
 A multisig contract can be made into a DAO contract by following the [multisig](#multisig) process using the `transferOwnership` function.

 ### Multisig
-The following steps assume that `SchnoodleGovernance` is the owner of the contract address to be interacted with.
 1. Go to the contract address to be interacted with and call the desired function.
 1. Copy the HEX DATA from MetaMask and reject the transaction.
 1. Follow steps 27 and 28 from [here](https://forum.openzeppelin.com/t/tutorial-on-using-a-gnosis-safe-multisig-with-a-timelock-to-upgrade-contracts-and-use-functions-in-a-proxy-contract/7272).
-1. After timelock elapsed, follow steps 29 and 30 from [here](https://forum.openzeppelin.com/t/tutorial-on-using-a-gnosis-safe-multisig-with-a-timelock-to-upgrade-contracts-and-use-functions-in-a-proxy-contract/7272).
+1. After timelock elapsed, follow steps 29 and 30 from [here](https://forum.openzeppelin.com/t/tutorial-on-using-a-gnosis-safe-multisig-with-a-timelock-to-upgrade-contracts-and-use-functions-in-a-proxy-contract/7272) per either of the following scenarios:
+    * **Multisig only:** After timelock elapsed.
+    * **DAO:** Interact with `SchnoodleGovernance` via the [SafeSnap](#safesnap) process instead of directly.

-### DAO
+### SafeSnap
-The following steps assume that the Gnosis Safe address is the owner of the contract address to be interacted with.
 1. Go to [Snapshot space settings](https://snapshot.org/#/schnoodle.eth/settings) and ensure `address` in strategy is the `TransparentUpgradeableProxy` contract address.
 1. Go to [Snapshot space new proposal](https://snapshot.org/#/schnoodle.eth/create) and add a 'Contract Interaction' transaction:
     * `to` is the contract address to be interacted with.